rwidom/eighties_wordle/README.md

 ## What is a word?

-Here are the things I'm trying to make reserver characters in this game: '*' (for users to ask for hints) and '_' (for the program to indicate unknown characters when collecting hints).
+Here are the things I'm trying to make reserved characters in this game: '*' (for users to ask for hints) and '_' (for the program to indicate unknown characters when collecting hints).
 And I guess I'm assuming that there won't be any games with more than 99 turns or any valid "words" with fewer than 3 characters, because if you want to ask for a hint for a specific turn, you can still do that even in the equations version of the game.

 Huge thanks to WordGameDictionary.com for the [TWL06 Scrabble Word List](https://www.wordgamedictionary.com/twl06/download/twl06.txt).